johnhadaway/articulyze/README.md

 # LONG TERM: note on things to do re algorithim (less important immediately):
 try removing word count + scaling data with removed word count in one node model, 79% accuracy.

+## NOTICE ###

+Current is where the latest stuff will be stored.
+The outer directory is for testing.